 The funding instrument created by the European Commission is known as the Connecting Europe Facility (CEF) which supports the investment for building new transport infrastructures or for modernising or improving existing ones.

-The European Commission Innovation and Networks Executive Agency (INEA) was created by the European Commission as the successor of the Trans-European Transport Network Executive Agency (TEN-T EA) whose mission is to support the Commission by contributing its experience to infrastructures, research and innovation projects in the fields of transport, energy and telecommunications and to promote synergies among these activities in benefit of the growth and of the citizens of the EU.
+The European Commission European Climate, Infrastructure and Environment Executive Agency (CINEA) was created by the European Commission as the successor of the Trans-European Transport Network Executive Agency (TEN-T EA) whose mission is to support the Commission by contributing its experience to infrastructures, research and innovation projects in the fields of transport, energy and telecommunications and to promote synergies among these activities in benefit of the growth and of the citizens of the EU.

 The TEN Network will enable: